SerafMoustakas/adSensorsFramework/README.md

 Adsensors dynamically analyzes applications with in-app advertisements and monitors access to all available mobile sensors and records any potential leakage of this type of data.

-## Description

-An in-depth paragraph about your project and overview of use.

-## Getting Started

 ### Prerequisites

 * Xposed Framework